 A candidate must have attained a CIP or AIIC designation and must have a minimum of ten years’ working experience as an independent adjuster with at least the last two of these years having been in Canada.

 Wherever possible, the examinations will be held at the office of the Insurance Institute of Canada or local Institute nearest to the candidate.
 If this is not possible, alternative arrangements will be made.
 Once those arrangements have been made, confirmation of time and location of the examinations will be provided to the candidate.

 The examinations can be written on three consecutive days or any three days, which can be arranged for scheduling between the candidate and the examination centre.
 All three examinations must be written within three months of being approved to sit the examinations.

 The examinations are geared toward a three-hour duration, but a maximum of four hours will be allowed if necessary.

-The cost to sit the examinations is $250.00 (for all exams) and must be made by cheque, payable to CIAA.
+The cost to sit the examinations is $250.00 (for all exams) and must be made online by clicking the button above and following the checkout steps or by cheque, payable to CIAA.